Felix-Hz/green-squares/README.md

 ### Fact of Day 47
 In October 12 of 1492, Christopher Columbus' expedition makes landfall in the Caribbean and lands on Guanahani, but he believes he has reached the East Indies.

+### Fact of Day 48
+The number 42 is the number of kilometers in a marathon.